 Wiring an office with sensors allows for automatic responses to any number of stimuli, such as changes in light, temperature or motion.
 Picture the following: You pull up to the office's garage, and the door automatically opens when nearby sensors identify your license plate.
 Meanwhile, upstairs, the blinds have automatically adjusted to the amount of sunlight flooding into the room, and the thermostat has adjusted accordingly to find a suitable temperature.
 All of this is done based on information collected by the sensors outfitted on the building.
 Deloitte's smart office in Amsterdam, for example, features 40,000 sensors in total!

-Working in unison with the sensors is the internet of things (IoT), which allows for the collection and retention of data transmitted by the sensors.
+Working in unison with the sensors is IoT, which allows for the collection and retention of data transmitted by the sensors.
 This means that, over time, companies can glean trends from the collected data, such as how often a meeting room is occupied or which workstations are used most frequently.
 In the long run, this sort of information can offer companies the ability to make wiser decisions, like where to invest or how to decrease waste.
+IoT also enables predictive and preventative maintenance, identifying when something is likely to go wrong with a machine – say the HVAC system – and then dispatching maintenance to repair it before a critical failure.

 No need to fear a robotic takeover; artificial intelligence (AI) in the office will more likely be used to enhance the decision-making process rather than to push human jobs out.
 Whether AI is used as a tool to govern investments or to automatically update customer relationship management systems, machine-learning is a way to automate or supplement important tasks that humans often carry out alone today.